 Riverside State Park

-There are campgrounds located in Riverside State Park that covers 9194 acres along Spokane and Little Spokane Rivers.
-The park features the Bowl and Pitcher Campgrounds that consists of 32 campsites.
+There are two campgrounds located in Riverside State Park that covers 9194 acres along Spokane and Little Spokane Rivers — the Bowl and Pitcher Campgrounds.

 Riverside State Park features the Spokane River Centennial State Park Trail that stretches 40 miles.
 The trail starts from the Nine Mile Recreation Area to the Idaho border.
 The park has fifty-five miles of nature trails.

-The park also includes Lake Spokane for boating and fishing enthusiasts.
-The park is close to restaurants and shops in Spokane.
-The campgrounds offer tenting areas, restrooms and picnic shelters.
+The park also includes Lake Spokane for boating and fishing enthusiasts and is close to restaurants and shops in Spokane.
+The campgrounds offer tenting areas, restrooms, and picnic shelters.